What is the Food like on a Safari – A Taste of Uganda

 Variations of Ugandan Dishes will often be served.
 Chefs at mid-range lodges do not have the training and background of Luxury Lodge Chefs.
 However, we rarely get complaints.
 Mid-Range lodges are synonymous with Sumptuous Meals on Safari.

 Nutritional Needs are most easily met using Luxury Lodges, though working with lodges, we can meet the dietary needs and requirements of our Clients in most cases.

-Religious Diets can also be arranged for.
+Religious Diets can also be arranged.
 12% of Ugandans are Muslim.
 A Kosher diet takes a bit more work.
-What most Safari Goers do not know is that Uganda has a small Jewish Group called the Abayudayas who follow Kosher Practices.
+What most Safari Goers do not know is that Uganda has a small Jewish Group called the Abayudayas, who follow Kosher Practices.

 Our Clients come with many different dietary requests, and we usually can meet their needs with a bit of extra work and planning.

 If you have dietary needs for your Safari, we can assure you that you will not go hungry.

 What to Eat While on a Safari- The Delightful Tastes of Uganda the Pearl of Africa